 Here are 11 kick-ass Dutch women whose legacies live on.

-11Anna Maria van Schurman: first university student in Europe
+Anna Maria van Schurman: first university student in Europe (1607-1678)

-However, it wasn’t easy: at her lectures, she had to be hidden behind a curtain because lordy be, a female in the classroom may just distract the good male students.
+However, it wasn’t easy: at lectures, she had to be hidden behind a curtain because, lordy be, a female in the classroom may just distract the good male students.

-All in all, it was worth it: Anna Maria became well-educated, could speak 14 languages, including Latin, Greek, Hebrew, Arabic, Syriac, Aramaic, and Ethiopic, as well as various contemporary European languages.
+All in all, it was worth it: Anna Maria became well-educated, and could speak 14 languages, including Latin, Greek, Hebrew, Arabic, Syriac, Aramaic, and Ethiopic, as well as various contemporary European languages.

-10Cornelia ‘Corrie’ ten Boom: weapon of the Dutch Resistance
+Cornelia ‘Corrie’ ten Boom: weapon of the Dutch Resistance (1892-1983)

 “Forgiveness is an act of the will, and the will can function regardless of the temperature of the heart.”
 Corrie Ten Boom – Nazi Holocaust Survivor pic.twitter.com/bW52ygrvgH— Stephen Uzzell (@StephenUzzell2) May 9, 2020

 Corrie ten Boom is credited with saving around 800 Jews during World War II through her work in the Dutch Resistance.
 Corrie and her family opened their home to refugees, hiding them behind a secret wall.

 Corrie later worked to smuggle Jews to safety through underground networks.
 Unfortunately, Corrie and her family were caught, and she was arrested and sent to the Ravensbrück concentration camp.

-9Fanny Blankers-Koen: the flying housewife
+Fanny Blankers-Koen: the flying housewife (1918-2004)

-She became the most successful athlete at the event when she won FOUR gold medals for the 100m, 200m and 80m hurdles PLUS the 4 x 100m relay.
+She became the most successful athlete at the event when she won four gold medals for the 100 m, 200 m, and 80 m hurdles plus the 4 x 100 m relay!

-Fanny, nicknamed “the flying housewife”, didn’t leave her success at the Olympics.
-She went on to win five European titles, set/tied for 12 world records and won a whopping 58 Dutch championships.
+But Fanny, nicknamed “the flying housewife,” didn’t leave her success at the Olympics.
+She went on to win five European titles, set/tied for 12 world records, and won a whopping 58 Dutch championships.

-8Elisabeth Wandscherer: the original “let them eat cake”
+Elisabeth Wandscherer: the original “let them eat cake” (†1535)

-Van Leiden chose Elisabeth as one of his many spouses in the German city of Munster after he made polygamy compulsory — his convenient response to the fact that the number of women in the city outnumbered the number of men.
+Van Leiden chose Elisabeth as one of his many spouses in the German city of Münster after he made polygamy compulsory — his convenient response to the fact that the number of women in the city outnumbered the number of men.

-But Elisabeth wasn’t a quiet wife: when the city was under siege during the Muster Rebellion, food shortages caused starvation.
+But Elisabeth wasn’t a quiet wife: when the city was under siege during the Münster Rebellion, food shortages caused starvation.
 Elisabeth openly criticised Van Leiden for living a life of luxury while his people starved.

-7Mata Hari: a sex symbol who owned it
+Mata Hari: a sex symbol who owned it (1886-1917)

-The Dutch dancer who lived in Holland, Indonesia and France began her career after leaving her husband, Dutch Colonial Army Captain Rudolf MacLeod, due to his alcoholism and abusive nature.
+The Dutch dancer, who lived in Holland, Indonesia, and France, began her career after leaving her husband, Dutch Colonial Army Captain Rudolf MacLeod, due to his alcoholism and abusive nature.

 Along with a track record of infidelity, she cut the ties of married life and took to the stage.
 She believed her “flawless body” was a gift from God, and that it was a crime not to flaunt it — so she did.
 You go, girl!

 As a feminist ahead of her time, she pursued her dream unconventionally.
-But it was her travels between the UK, Germany, France and the Netherlands that drew the attention of the Germans.
+But it was her travels between the UK, Germany, France, and the Netherlands that drew the attention of the Germans.

 On February 13, 1917, Mata was arrested by the French on the grounds of being a secret agent.
 She was found guilty of espionage and executed by a firing squad on October 15, 1917.

-6Sylvia Kristel: from a turbulent upbringing to silver screen star
+Sylvia Kristel: from a turbulent upbringing to silver screen star (1952-2012)

 Born in Utrecht, Sylvia won Miss TV Europe in 1973 at just 21.
 Her linguistic talents opened doors for her into the film industry.

-Clearly not averse to getting her kit off, she also starred in Lady Chatterley’s Lover (the first “Fifty Shades” of its time) and even played Mata Hari in the nudity filled WW1 biopic.
+Clearly not averse to getting her kit off, Sylvia also starred in Lady Chatterley’s Lover (the first “Fifty Shades” of its time) and even played Mata Hari in the nudity-filled WWI biopic.

 However, Kristel had a turbulent upbringing.
-She was abandoned by her father, abused as child, and was addicted to drugs and alcohol.
+She was abandoned by her father, abused as a child, and addicted to drugs and alcohol.
 It was no surprise that after 49 years of smoking, lung cancer finally took her life, aged just 60.

-5Hannie Schaft: red-haired badass of the Dutch Resistance
+Hannie Schaft: red-haired badass of the Dutch resistance (1920-1945)

 She acted as an assassin and saboteur for the resistance and became known to the Germans as “the girl with the red hair” — a description that was placed on the Nazi’s most-wanted list.

 Schaft carried out many brave acts of resistance but sadly did not survive the German occupation.
-She was arrested at a military checkpoint in Haarlem on 21 March, 1945 and was executed by Nazi officials on April 17, 1945.
+She was arrested at a military checkpoint in Haarlem on March 21, 1945, and was executed by Nazi officials on April 17, 1945.

-4Freddie Oversteegen: the teen Dutch resistance fighter
+Freddie Oversteegen: the teen Dutch resistance fighter (1925-2018)

-She belonged to a group of three young women (including her sister, Truus and Hannie Schaft) who would sabotage and assassinate German soldiers and traitors during the German occupation.
+She belonged to a group of three young women (including her sister, Truus, and Hannie Schaft) who would sabotage and assassinate German soldiers and traitors.